Tim Usasz

 Timothy Usasz (born 21 June 1983) is a retired Australian-born American international rugby union player who played domestically for Nottingham as a scrum-half.

 Career

 His debut for the USA Eagles XV was against Ireland at Santa Clara on 31 May 2009.
 He was a member of the USA squad that played in the 2011 World Cup in New Zealand.
 During the World Cup he was made captain for the USA's game against the team of his birth, the Australian Wallabies.

-Usasz retired from rugby in April 2012.